topcoder-platform/learning-paths-api/README.md

 ## Utilities

-Several utilties exist to support this API.
-Read more about them their READMEs.
+Several utilities exist to support this API.
+Read more about them on their READMEs.

 [Completed Certificate Sharing](/src/utils/certificate-sharing/README.md)